-Avram, Gabriela, Choi, Jaz Hee-jeong, De Paoli, Stefano, Light, Ann, Lyle, Peter, & Teli, Maurizio (forthcoming).
+Avram, Gabriela, Choi, Jaz Hee-jeong, De Paoli, Stefano, Light, Ann, Lyle, Peter, & Teli, Maurizio (forthcoming, 2019).
 Repositioning Co-Design in the Age of Platform Capitalism: From Sharing to Caring.
 CoDesign: International Journal of CoCreation in Design and the Arts.

-Hansson, Karin, Choi, Jaz Hee-jeong, Pargman, Tessy Cerratto, Bardzell, Shaowen, Forlano, Laura, DiSalvo, Carl, Lindtner, Silvia, & Joshi, Somya (forthcoming).
+Hansson, Karin, Choi, Jaz Hee-jeong, Pargman, Tessy Cerratto, Bardzell, Shaowen, Forlano, Laura, DiSalvo, Carl, Lindtner, Silvia, & Joshi, Somya (2018).
 Organizing provocation, conflict and appropriation: The role of the designer in making publics.
 Design Issues, 34(4), pp 3-7.

-Choi, Jaz Hee-jeong, Payne, Alice, Hart, Phoebe & Brown, Alice (forthcoming) Creative Risk-Taking: Developing Strategies for First Year University Students in the Creative Industries.
+Choi, Jaz Hee-jeong, Payne, Alice, Hart, Phoebe & Brown, Alice (2018) Creative Risk-Taking: Developing Strategies for First Year University Students in the Creative Industries.
 International Journal of Art & Design Education, 38(1), pp 73-89.

-Parra Agudelo, Leonardo, Choi, Jaz Hee-jeong, & Foth, Marcus (in press, 2017) Creativity and Design to Articulate Difference in the Conflicted City: Collective Intelligence in Bogota’s Grassroots Organisations.
+Parra Agudelo, Leonardo, Choi, Jaz Hee-jeong, & Foth, Marcus (2018) Creativity and Design to Articulate Difference in the Conflicted City: Collective Intelligence in Bogota’s Grassroots Organisations.
 AI & Society: Collective Intelligence for the Common Good, 22(1), pp 147–158.

 Winter-Simat, Nikolas, Wright, Natalie, & Choi, Jaz Hee-jeong (2017).
 Creating 21st Century Global Citizens.
 A design-led systems approach to transformative secondary education for sustainability.
 The Design Journal, 20(sup1), S1651-S1661.